Key Takeaways:

 Some of the best travel photography ideas have come about solely with experimentation!
 This is among the topmost travel photography tips if you’re looking at it as a profession and not just a past time.
 Take a picture of something.
 Let’s say a statue.
 Then try taking the picture from another angle.
 Get high, go low, and whatever other possible angles!
 Change distance as well.
 See what’s in the foreground, the middle-ground, and the background.
 Add something just to experiment.
 Click until you run out of steam.
 Check the pictures when you have time and you will understand which the best was and why it was so.

 Portraits can be a tough act and if you don’t have the patience, will end up frustrating you.
 One of the top travel photography tips when taking portraits is to ask for permission first.
-Don’t just click away at someone without being sure they’re okay with it.
-If they say ‘no,’ just smile, thank them, and move on.
-When they do say ‘yes,’ fire off a couple of rapid shots to while a bit of time until they ease up.
+Before pointing your lens at someone, make sure they’re okay with it.
+If they decline, respect their space with a smile and a thank you as you walk away.
+When they do say ‘yes,’ fire off a couple of rapid shots for a bit of time until they ease up.
 Show them a few shots to make them more comfortable.
 If they seem edgy, it’s best to say that was enough and walk away after thanking them for their time.

 Getting camera insurance is among the top travel photography tips ever.
 However, also one of the most important tips is to backup all your travel photos.
 This will protect your work in the event of theft.
 You can store the pictures in an external hard drive and it’s also a good idea to have an online backup option as well – think Google Drive.
 Some travel photographers end up emailing important travel photos just to be on the safe side.
 Thereby, regardless of where you’re traveling to on domestic or international flight tickets, keep this in mind.
 It’s one of the most important travel photography tips to protect your work.